 - WHEN.
 Finally, you need to identify when you'll accomplish each goal.
 Realistic goals have realistic deadlines.
 Goals without deadlines are not realistic--and are far less likely to be achieved.
 Setting a realistic deadline forces you to think about what it will take to accomplish the goal.
 A realistic deadline will help you prioritize what work must be done in order to achieve your goal.
 Finally, setting a realistic deadline for your goal will push you to stay on pace so that your goal comes to fruition.

 An example of an appropriate goal might be the following:

 I will brainstorm a list of potential science projects (what you will do) for the science fair by December 3 (when you will accomplish the goal).

 - Achievable.
-Setting goals that are so lofty that there is only a slight chance you'll be able to acheive them is not part of effective goal setting.
-Make sure the goals you set push you to excel but are well withing your skill set and ability to accomplish.
+Setting goals that are so lofty that there is only a slight chance you'll be able to achieve them is not part of effective goal setting.
+Make sure the goals you set push you to excel but are well within your skill set and ability to accomplish.

 - Realistic.
 Setting a goal to get straight A's when you're approaching the end of the semester and failing most of your classes may not be realistic.
 A realistic goal may be to pass all your classes and get a few A's and B's.

 - Measurable.
 Good goals are measurable.
 A goal to improve your performance in Math is an example of an ineffective goal.
 Setting a goal to get an A on your next Math exam in order to move your grade from 75% to 83% is a measurable goal that is achievable and realistic.